 The journeys, writings, and drawings of Alexander von Humboldt have been powerful engines for the western imagination.
 He, and his network of pen pals, artists, and scientists around the world, mobilized not only the romantic aesthetic movement in the letters and arts, but also an ecological notion of the natural sciences.
 However, despite proposing a more holistic and interconnected vision of the world, his ideas and sensibilities paved the way for several process of industrialization, western “development” and colonization of nature.
 His journeys in the Americas, were crucial for developing modern philosophy and sensibility, and inspired aesthetic and political movements in both sides of the Atlantic.
 Today, as the world celebrates the 250 years of Humboldt birth, it is crucial to reconsider his journeys and “discoveries” in the Americas with critical and creative lenses.

 Last June, I joined an interdisciplinary team of artists, filmmakers, musicians, and scientists, for creating a mixed reality experience about Humboldt and the Americas.
-Our team participated in a hackaton organized by the Goethe-Institut and Cinemateca de Bogota, in where we had to design an augmented/virtual reality experience addressing a range of themes related to Humboldt expedition and work.
+My friend Dumpa, invited to become part of a team he had assembled in order to participate in a hackaton organized by the Goethe-Institut and Cinemateca de Bogota.
+Diana Rico and Richard Decaillet, filmmakers from 4Direcciones, Jaime Pinilla, a musician and sound artist, and Aimema Urue, an indigenous artist from Chorrera, Amazonas, were also part of the group.
+Our challenge was to design an augmented/virtual reality experience addressing a range of themes related to Humboldt expedition and work.
 After three days of tinkering and hacking, we presented the prototype of Juyeko Humboldt, an installation that approaches Humboldt journeys in northern of South America (today’s Colombia and Venezuela) from the perspective, thought, and dances of native indigenous people.